MikadoAPP/mikado/README.md

 ### The Executor<a name="executor" />

 The executor is a through stream that accepts input commands telling it what processes to start, stop, and writes to stdin and outputs a single stream of events that happened on the child.
+This is a thin wrapper around node core's [child process](https://nodejs.org/api/child_process.html#child_process_class_childprocess) see for more details.

 #### Input